Stratified Lie systems: Theory and applications: Abstract

 \section{Abstract}

-{ A $\mathcal{F}$-{\it foliated Lie system} is a first-order system of ordinary differential equations whose particular solutions are contained in the leaves of the foliation $\mathcal{F}$ and all particular solutions within any leaf can be written as a certain function, a so-called {\it foliated superposition rule}, of a family of particular solutions of the system within the same leaf and several parameters.
-We analyse the properties of such systems and we illustrate our results by studying Lax pairs and a class of $t$-dependent Hamiltonian systems.
-We finally study foliated Lie systems through Poisson structures and $r$-matrices. }
+{ A {\it stratified Lie system} is a nonautonomous system of first-order ordinary differential equations on a manifold $M$ described by a $t$-dependent vector field $X=\sum_{\alpha=1}^rg_\alpha X_\alpha$, where $X_1,\ldots,X_r$ are vector fields on $M$ spanning an $r$-dimensional Lie algebra that are tangent to the strata of a stratification $\mathcal{F}$ of $M$ while $g_1,\ldots,g_r:\mathbb{R}\times M\rightarrow \mathbb{R}$ are functions depending on $t$ that are constant along integral curves of $X_1,\ldots,X_r$ for each fixed $t$.
+We analyse the particular solutions of stratified Lie systems and how their properties can be obtained as generalisations of those of Lie systems.
+We illustrate our results by studying Lax pairs and a class of $t$-dependent Hamiltonian systems.
+We study stratified Lie systems with compatible geometric structures.
+In particular, a class of stratified Lie systems on Lie algebras are studied via Poisson structures induced by $r$-matrices. }